phi-ra/phi-ra.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /coding/
+permalink: /teaching/
-title: coding
+title: teaching
-description: Some of my favourite code snippets
+description: Some ressources from the classroom
 nav: true
 ---